 Buying Guide: How to Choose the Right Desk Bike

 Under-desk pedal exercisers and bike units sit on the floor beneath your existing desk and chair.
-They’re compact, affordable, and easy to use alongside your normal workspace setup.
-The DeskCycle 2, Cubii PRO, MERACH, Sunny SF-B0418, and Vaunn Medical all fall into this category.
+They’re compact, widely available, and easy to pair with any normal ergonomic workspace setup.
+All five products reviewed here fall into this category.

-Before purchasing any under-desk unit, measure the clearance between your floor and the underside of your desk with your chair at your normal seated position.
+Measure the clearance between your floor and the underside of your desk with your chair at normal seated height.
 Most standard desks measure 27–30 inches of clearance.

-• MERACH / Sunny SF-B0418: Similar requirements — check product pages for your specific desk
+• MERACH / Sunny SF-B0418: Similar — check individual product pages for exact specs

 Magnetic vs Friction Resistance

-Magnetic resistance (DeskCycle 2, Cubii PRO, MERACH, Sunny SF-B0418) uses magnets to create resistance with no physical contact between parts.
-This means:
+Magnetic resistance (DeskCycle 2, Cubii PRO, MERACH, Sunny SF-B0418) uses magnets with no physical contact between parts:

 • Smooth, consistent resistance at all levels

-Friction-based resistance (found in some budget units not reviewed here) uses a pad that contacts a spinning wheel.
-It’s louder, produces more vibration, and the pad wears out over time.
-All six products reviewed here use magnetic resistance, so this is not a concern in this roundup.
+Friction-based resistance uses a pad that contacts a spinning wheel.
+It’s louder, produces more vibration, and the pad wears out.
+All units in this roundup use magnetic resistance — this is not a concern here, but worth knowing when evaluating budget options not reviewed.

-If you’re primarily pedaling to reduce sedentary time and aren’t interested in tracking, the DeskCycle 2’s simple LCD is sufficient and removes the hassle of pairing and syncing.
+If you’re primarily pedaling to reduce sedentary time and don’t care about tracking, the DeskCycle 2’s simple LCD removes all the pairing and syncing friction.

 Who Benefits Most From Desk Bikes?

-• Sedentary desk workers: Even light pedaling (40–50 RPM at low resistance) increases caloric burn and improves circulation compared to sitting still
+• Sedentary desk workers: Even light pedaling at low resistance improves circulation compared to static sitting

-• People with lower back stiffness: Gentle leg movement activates hip flexors and reduces lumbar compression over long sitting periods
+• People with lower back stiffness: Gentle leg movement activates hip flexors and reduces lumbar compression during long sitting periods

-• Seniors and physical therapy patients: The Vaunn Medical and SF-B0418 at low resistance provide safe, low-impact daily movement
+• Seniors and PT patients: The Vaunn Medical at low resistance provides safe, consistent daily movement

 Frequently Asked Questions